-The course is divided in two sections, in the first one there will be a technical-scientific approach to the space missions and the payload, while the second one will have a theoretical approach to the physical characteristics of the Solar System.
+The course is divided in two sections, in the first one there will be a technical-scientific description of the space missions and instruments, while the second one a theoretical description of the physical characteristics of the Solar System.
 Introduction to the main physical characteristics of the Solar System planets.
 Introduction and description of the main space missions that explored or will explore the Solar System, from the scientific objectives to the instruments on board.
-We will discuss some details of some instruments where Padova is strongly involved, related to the future on the Solar System exploration, as BepiColombo, Exomars and JUICE.
+We will discuss some details of some instruments where Padova is strongly involved, as BepiColombo and Exomars.
 Description and discussion of the model for the formation of planets and its application to the Solar System and the known exoplanetary systems.
 Overview of the main physical properties of the planets with focus on their magnetic fields and their interaction with the solar wind, formation of the magnetospheres.
 Brief summary of the non-gravitational forces acting on the minor bodies populating many known planetary systems and related to the absorption and scattering of the solar radiation.